Haoming9810/CSS143B-2020Fall/homework/homework_4/problem_1.md

 Your test can assume input array is correctly sorted.

-Tests are provided to you.
-Upon finish, all tests should pass.

 ### 1.2 (20) Write the code to output all permutations of a set of distinct numbers. ###

 *"Permutation"* by definition means: